-It is also possible to fill out an application (DOC document) for sickness benefits and return it to The Icelandic Health Insurance or to a representative of district commissioners outside the capital area.
+You can also fill out an application (DOC document) for sickness benefits and return it to The Icelandic Health Insurance or to a representative of district commissioners outside the capital area.

-The amounts of sickness benefits from The Icelandic Health Insurance do not meet the subsistence level.
-It is therefore important that individuals examine their right to payments from trade unions and municipal social services.
+The amount of sick leave benefits from The Icelandic Health Insurance do not meet the national subsistence level.
+Make sure you also check your right to payments from your union and financial assistance from your municipality.

-- Sickness benefits are not paid for the same period as rehabilitation pensions from the State Social Security Institute.
+- Sickness benefits are not paid for the same period as rehabilitation pension from the State Social Security Institute.

 - Sickness benefits are not paid for the same period as accident benefits from the Icelandic Health Insurance.

-- Sickness benefits are not paid in parallel with payments from the Maternity / Paternity Leave Fund.
+- Sickness benefits are not paid parallel to payments from the Maternity / Paternity Leave Fund.